wwgc/ppbook-en/part2/how-ppmessage-work.md

 # How PPMessage work

 PPMessage includes PPConsole, PPKefu, PPCom and PPMessage Server.
-The former three are client applicaitons that connect PPMessage Server.
+The former three are client applicaitons that connect to PPMessage Server when they run.
 --------

 #### PPKefu, PPConsole, PPCom and PPMessage Server